jannis-baum/topic-evolution-model/description.md

-# Short Illustration of Topic Evolution Model
+# Short Description of Topic Evolution Model

-This document aims to serve as a short but complete illustration of how TEM works and can be used.
+This document aims to serve as a short but complete description of how TEM works and can be used.

 ## General terms